LLNL/ExaCA/README.md

 ## Run

 ExaCA-Kokkos runs using an input file, passed on the command line.
-Example problems are provided in the `examples/` directory:
+Example problems are provided in the `examples/` directory - A separate README file located in the `examples/` directory goes into more detail on the problem types, the optional and required arguments needed for each problem type, and additional files used by ExaCA.
+The example input files present in this repository are:

  * `Inp_DirSolidification.txt`: simulates grain growth from a surface with a fixed thermal gradient and cooling rate
  * `Inp_SmallDirSolidification.txt`: a smaller and simpler version of the previous